-comprise the financial statements of Steel & Tube Holdings Limited and its controlled entities (subsidiaries) company, using consistent accounting policies.
+The Group applies the acquisition method to account for business combinations.
+The Group financial statements comprise the financial statements of Steel & Tube Holdings Limited and its controlled entities (subsidiaries) (ref Note E5).
+The financial statements of subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.

-with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
+The Group controls an entity when the Group is exposed to, or has rights to variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
 Subsidiaries are consolidated from the date on which control is transferred to the Group and deconsolidated from the date control ceases.

 Consideration transferred is the fair value of assets transferred, liabilities incurred to the former owners of the acquiree and equity interests issued by the Group.
-Consideration transferred also includes the fair value of any (including contingent liabilities) assumed in a business combination are measured initially at their fair values at acquisition date.
+Consideration transferred also includes the fair value of any asset or liability resulting from a contingent consideration arrangement.
+Identifiable assets acquired and liabilities (including contingent liabilities) assumed in a business combination are measured initially at their fair values at acquisition date.